 University to host international coastal GIS conference

 There is growing interest worldwide in coastal and marine environments and the desire to manage our resources more effectively, more efficiently, and in a more sustainable way.
-These are truly exciting times, and one of the reasons why the sixth international CoastGIS 2005 symposium is being held this year in Aberdeen.
+These are truly exciting times, and one of the reasons why the sixth international CoastGIS 2005 symposium is being held later this week in Aberdeen.

 CoastGIS 2005 is the sixth International Symposium on GIS and Computer Cartography for Coastal Zone Management and will be the second CoastGIS Symposium to be held in the city.